naveen-pit/intania92-runner-bot/README.md

 To subtract distance from the leaderboard, put negative number in the distance
 - Example: `John+-5.2`
 - This will subtract the distance associated with your name on the leaderboard.
-- User whose distance is <= 0 would be removed from the leaderboard
+- User whose distance is <= 0 will be removed from the leaderboard

 **Update the Leaderboard**
 - Format: Start your message with === followed by the leaderboard title and subtitle on the next lines.